While spotting a potential gamble isn’t too hard, it can be quite tricky to know if it’s over or not.

 That’s right.
 WOM is still useful at times.

-Over the years I’ve read many views on using WOM to trade the Betfair markets.
+Over the years I’ve read many views on using weight of money (WOM) to trade Betfair markets.
 If you think about it on a logical level, it must always hold some use.
 Many are quick to declare it’s useless on various forums, probably as at result their own frustrations.
 But like many other indicators it has a use.

 Racing markets have many variable factors contributing to price changes, simply ignoring some as useful would be foolish.

 Earlier in the week I managed to record this race at Haydock for the video pack upgrade, due next month.
 It was one of those occasions where the market became a one-way affair.

 In this instance it wasn’t all that surprising to see this result follow: